kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/cluster-helm-charts.md

 ### User-Friendly Interface

-The Helm Chart Management page in the AppsCode Dashboard ensures an intuitive and user-friendly interface.
+The Helm Chart Management page in the Platform Console ensures an intuitive and user-friendly interface.
 This allows users to manage Helm releases seamlessly, minimizing the reliance on complex Helm CLI commands.

-Explore the power of Helm chart management within the AppsCode Dashboard and enhance your Kubernetes experience.
+Explore the power of Helm chart management within the Platform Console and enhance your Kubernetes experience.